xraygui/nbs-bl/docs/configuration_reference.md

 - Have long initialization times
 - Are only needed for specific operations
 - May conflict with other devices

+Use `_load_order` to control devices which:
+- have dependencies on other devices

 ### Device Groups
 Standard group names include: